 - May 2, 2009 - May 2013

 Clay Mahaney took office as the City of Tahlequah’s new police chief on May 4, 2009.
 He assumed the top spot in the department after serving 20 years as a patrolman for the City of Tahlequah.

 Mahaney was a 1982 graduate of Tahlequah High School and started his law enforcement career with the Stilwell Police Department in 1986.
 Two years later he came to work for the citizens of Tahlequah in former Chief Boyd Hamby’s administration.

-Mahaney brings nearly 1,000 hours of Council of Law Enforcement Education and Training to the chief's office.
-He previously served the department and the Tahlequah Public Schools as a DARE officer and was honored with a Buckle Down Award in 2001 for his efforts in traffic safety.
+Mahaney brought nearly 1,000 hours of Council of Law Enforcement Education and Training to the chief’s office.
+He previously served the department and the Tahlequah Public Schools as a D.A.R.E. officer and was honored with a Buckle Down Award in 2001 for his efforts in traffic safety.

 The Chief pledged to tirelessly pursue grants to help support Tahlequah Police Department programs such as 2 Much 2 Lose, the special operations team, reserve officers and the D.A.R.E. program.
 Shortly after his Oath of Office, the police department partnered with the District 27 Drug Task Force striving to work together with other area agencies for the betterment of the people of Tahlequah.

 He implemented the departments first Chaplain Service with two Chaplain’s: Reverend Buddy Hunt and Pastor Edgar Lucero.
 All of the major violent crimes were solved during his tenure as Chief.
-He was able to supply the SWAT team with all new equipment and purchased twenty new vehicles with new logos for the department while staying within budget.
-Clay worked with the council for the Police department to be moved to the Armory on west Choctaw and on the list to provide the officers with all of the latest technology to better protect the community.
-All of this was made available by a tax that was passed by the public.
+He was able to supply the SWAT team with all new equipment and purchased 20 new vehicles with new logos for the department while staying within budget.

 He and is wife Autum are long time Tahlequah residents.
 Mahaney, a Cherokee tribal member, is the son of the late Clyde Mahaney and his mother is Katie Mahaney.
 He is also a member of Cherokee Masonic Lodge 10, Oklahoma Association of Chiefs of Police and the Cherokee County Cattlemen’s Association.